Alex9779/LoFence_Firmware/README.md

 ### Normal data uplinks

-All uplinks by the device are sent unconfirmed except the "low battery" uplink on application port (fPort) **1**.
+All uplinks by the device are sent unconfirmed except one uplink per day by default (amount is adjustable) and the "low battery" uplink on application port (fPort) **1**.

 ### Low battery uplink